MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-networking.md

 - [Get started with Azure CLI](/cli/azure/get-started-with-azure-cli) to learn about installation and sign in.

-- Discover additional [released](/cli/azure/reference-index) and [extension](/cli/azure/azure-cli-extensions-list) references in the Azure CLI documentation.
+- Discover additional [core](/cli/azure/reference-index) and [extension](/cli/azure/azure-cli-extensions-list) references in the Azure CLI documentation.

+- Manage Linux or Windows virtual machines with [az vm](/cli/azure/vm).